whatwg/html/FAQ.md

 This has in fact been a real problem at the W3C, where mistakes are found and fixed in the editors' drafts of specifications, but implementors who aren't fully engaged in the process go and implement obsolete snapshots instead, including those bugs.
 This has resulted in serious differences between browsers.

-For more information on this, see the WHATWG FAQ Entry [What does "Living Standard" mean?](https://whatwg.org/faq#living-standard).
+For more information on this, see the WHATWG FAQ entry [What does "Living Standard" mean?](https://whatwg.org/faq#living-standard).

 ### Will future browsers have any idea what older HTML documents mean?